-Retress is a new a product we have added to our hair loss treatment.
-It is a dermatologist-deveopled product and studies have shown a high percent of patients experience significant substantial improvement.
+Retress is a new product we have added to our hair loss treatment.
+It is a dermatologist-developed product and studies have shown a high percentage of patients experience significant substantial improvement.

 New research has shown that injections of PRP (Platelet-Rich-Plasma) can stimulate hair growth from numerous conditions.

 Dr. Ginsburg describes different forms of hair loss and how he treats them